bkesterbyld/maroon-potato/src/pages/index.md

         media_width: fourty
       - title: Powerful
         content: >
-          Above's logic engine follows fundamental programming concepts, enabling engineers to easily collaborate or take over
+          Above's logic engine follows imperative programming patterns, enabling engineers to easily collaborate or take over

-          *   Delivers the power of an imperative programming language like Java and handles complex use cases
+          *   Handles complex use cases while accessible to anyone with a logical mind

           *   Unifies structured  and unstructured data into a single